 10-In-1 Rations

-The American Army created a ration in 1943 that could sustain ten troops for a single day. standardized as the "Ration, Ten-in-One" on June 7, 1943.
-To offer diversity, there were five different menu o
+The American Army created a new ration combination in 1943 that could sustain ten troops for a single day.
+It was standardized as the "Ration, Ten-in-One" on 7 June 1943.
+To offer diversity, there were five different menu options.

 Breakfast items provided in this group ration were cereal, biscuits with jam, milk, sugar, and coffee.
-Dinner consisted of biscuits and butter, tinned meat and vegetables, and a beverage like coffee, fruit juice concentrate, or chocolate.
-Included was a dessert in the shape of fruit bars, chocolate bars, or hard candies.
+Dinner consisted of biscuits and butter, tinned meat and vegetables, and a beverage such as coffee, fruit juice concentrate, or chocolate.
+Included was a dessert in the form of fruit bars, chocolate bars, or hard candies.
 The entrée was conveniently prepackaged, much like a streamlined K Ration.

-A small group of five men might use the ration for two days or ten men for one day because it was packaged as two "five rations" of five.
+A small group of five men might use the ration for two days or ten men for one day because it was packaged as two rations" of five units each.

 This image depicts an early 10-in-1 Ration with only half of its contents unloaded.